MerineShiku/weatherapp/README.md

 Weather App
 Overview
 This Weather App is a simple JavaScript-based web application that fetches and displays current weather information for any city.

-It uses the OpenWeather API to get real-time weather data, including temperature, humidity, wind speed, and a weather description with an icon.
-The app also updates the background image based on the city queried, providing a visually appealing interface.
+ It uses the OpenWeather API to get real-time weather data.

 Features

 Search Weather by City: Enter a city name to retrieve the current weather.
 Weather Details Display: Shows temperature, humidity, wind speed, and weather description with an icon.
-Dynamic Background: The background updates to an image relevant to the queried city, using Unsplash images.
 Real-Time Data: Fetches live data from the OpenWeather API.
 Error Handling: Alerts users if the weather for the requested city is not found.

 Project Structure

 fetchWeather: Fetches weather data for a given city using OpenWeather API.
 displayWeather: Displays the fetched weather details on the page.
 search: Reads the city name from the search bar and fetches weather data.